ManMetGames/ProgrammingEssentials/docs/Lessons/methods.md

 <ul>
 <li>You may have noticed that we're now starting to write lines of code that don't have semicolons at the end.
 As a rule, semicolons are only needed at the end of lines that are instructions, as they terminate the line, and tell the computer to run the line of code.
 As method declarations are just setting up code to be run later, they themselves don't need semicolons, only the lines inside of them that contain instructions to be run later do!</li>

-<li>The order of your methods isn't actually important, as the flow of code we discussed in Chapter 1 is actually only important when we're inside a method.
+<li>The order of your methods isn't actually important, as the flow of code we discussed in Chapter 1 is only important when we're inside a method.
 By convention however, it's best to have your variable declarations up at the top, followed by your methods.</li>
 </ul>
 <br>